 Sakina Abdou, Mariam Rezaei & Kobe Van Cauwenberghe

-1984 is the new trio of saxophonist Sakina Abdou (FR), turntablist and composer Mariam Rezaei (UK) and myself on guitar.
-All three of us share a year of birth, the slightly ominous sounding 1984, somewhat reflective of current times, yet also a great band name.
+I’m very excited to present a new exciting trio with saxophonist Sakina Abdou (FR) and turntablist Mariam Rezaei (UK)!
+As it turns out all three of us were born in the slightly ominous sounding year of 1984, somewhat reflective of current times, yet also a great band name…

 Sci-fi references don’t have to be dystopian however, like the great Ursula K. Le Guin, whose novel “The Dispossessed” served as inspiration to write music for this new unique trio.
 In a somewhat inconspicuous passage Le Guin describes how the main character, the brilliant physicist Shevek, meets a composer who translated Shevek's revolutionary theories into a musical composition: